|Agriculture and EquineEnergy and Oil & GasFood|

 - Currently defending a major exploration company in a quiet title action involving the interpretation of a private election letter.

-- Currently defending a Fortune 500 company in a toxic tort lawsuit.
+- Currently defending a Fortune 500 company in a federal putative class action case alleging environmental contamination in Blackwell, Oklahoma.

 - Currently representing a subsidiary of a Fortune 500 company in a CERCLA (Superfund) contribution lawsuit.